kema-dev/cub3D/README.md

 ## About The Project

 cub3D is a 42 project, aiming to create a Wolfenstein3D like game using only C with limited authorized librairies.
 You can find complete subject <a href="docs/">here</a>.
+All the calculus (ray casting, physics...) must be coded by the student, this project is an introduction to rendering engine programmation.

 ### Built With